-Due to the restrictions imposed to prevent the spread of Covid 19, a number of DVA services are currently unavailable.
+Due to the restrictions imposed to prevent the spread of Covid 19, some DVA services are operating at limited capacity.

 For further details and the most up to date position on DVA service availability visit the Coronavirus (Covid 19) and motoring page.